picimako/intellij-inspections/tutorial/19-Field-in-a-non-Builder-class-is-annotated-as-Builder-Default/19-Field-in-a-non-Builder-class-is-annotated-as-Builder-Default.md

 - or you don't want to create a builder but for some reason you added `@Builder.Default` in which case it should be removed, because it won't have any effect.

 ## Template creation
-The template is the same as it was in [*Lombok @Builder.Default field is not initialized*](https://ijnspector.wordpress.com/2018/12/03/lombok-builder-default-field-is-not-initialized/) but of course there will be changes in its configuration.
+The template is almost the same as it was in [*Lombok @Builder.Default field is not initialized*](https://ijnspector.wordpress.com/2018/12/03/lombok-builder-default-field-is-not-initialized/) (removed `$SingularAnnotation$`) but of course there will be changes in its configuration.

 ```java
 @$BuilderAnnotation$( )